 the intentions and needs of all humanity, especially those who daily send

 their prayer requests, and all members of the Diocese of Sioux Falls which

 The sisters way of life is contemplative.
 Living their mission and charism is fulfilled inside the Monastery; leaving it only in order to provide for basic needs or special occasions.
 While their main charism is prayer, each sister assists in different community activities such as sewing, cooking, sacristy, laundry, host making, receptionist, and office work.
 Spiritual reading, recreation and study are also important duties in their daily routine.

 The Order was originally established in Italy by Blessed Mother Mary Magdalene of the Incarnation in 1807.
 In May of 2002, in response to the invitation of Bishop Robert Carlson, seven Sisters arrived from Coscomatepec Veracruz, Mexico to start a new community in the Diocese of Sioux Falls at the Cathedral of St. Joseph.

-By following our rule, we accomplish our mission, quietly inside the walls of our cloister where we are not seen publicly.
-Day by day we offer our lives loving to God and his people with our humble service of prayer and adoration to Jesus really present in the Most Blessed Sacrament of the Eucharist.
+By following their rule, their mission is accomplished quietly inside the walls of their cloister.
+Day by day the sisters offer their lives lovingly to God and his people with their humble service of prayer and adoration to Jesus really present in the Most Blessed Sacrament of the Eucharist.

 Each Sister has an hour of personal adoration before the Blessed Sacrament daily and during the night one hour two times a week.